Nice to meet you.

 average pto

 The CDC’s most recent data show that adults ages 18 to 64 missed an average of four days of work from the previous year.
-The BLS reports that over half of employers provide five to nine days of paid sick leave after one year of service, a quarter offer fewer than five days, and another quarter offers more than 10 per year.
+The BLS reports that over half of employers provide five to nine days of paid sick leave after one year of service; a quarter offers fewer than five days, and another quarter offers more than 10 per year.
 Depending on the size of your organization, these numbers can help you determine how many absences are too many for your specific business.

 5. Create a plan of action for repeat offenders